sunriax/STK500/README.md

 ## Getting Started

-Every project has a demo application as side car (e.g. uart has uartDEMO).
-This demo can be used as quick start guide.
-We also try to keep our [WIKI](https://wiki.sunriax.at) up-to-date.
-Also there is a short description at the libraries folder:
+Each library has a main inside that describes the usage.
+Also there is a short description in each folder folder:

 * [ADC](./adc/adc.md)
 * [COUNTER](./counter/counter.md)